FG-AI4H/health-aiaudit-platform/docs/_host.md

 6. Upload the ZIP [here](https://health.aiaudit.org/web/challenge-create).

 ## Docker-Based Evaluation
-In the docker-based evaluation all files except remote_challenge_evaluation are necessary to be configured.
-Before you can begin with the configuration you need to know how your worker container will communicate with the participants submission container.
+In the Docker-based evaluation, all files except remote_challenge_evaluation are necessary to be configured.
+Before you can begin with the configuration you need to know how your worker container will communicate with the participant's submission container.
 All communication is defined in the **code_upload_challenge_evaluation** folder.
-This is not trivial and we will soon update the documentation with an extensive explanation on how to do this.
+This is not trivial and we will soon update the documentation with an extensive explanation of how to do this.

 The following steps are necessary to host a docker-based evaluation:
 1. Configure the challenge_config.yml.
 Set the flags **remote_evaluation** to FALSE.
 Set  **is_docker_based** and **is_static_dataset_docker_based_challenge** to TRUE.